CenterForTheBuiltEnvironment/clima/docs/contributing/run-project-locally.md

 ## Testing

-This project run both Python unit tests, and Cypress end-to-end tests in CI.
+This project runs both Python unit tests, and Cypress end-to-end tests in CI.

 To run Python tests locally:
-- **TODO**
+- If you haven't already, install Python dev dependencies.
+- Then: `pipenv run python -m pytest`

 To run Cypress locally:
 - If you haven't already, start the Clima application and confirm that http://localhost:8080/ is up.
-- `cd tests/node; npm install; npx run cypress open`
+- Then: `cd tests/node; npm install; npx run cypress open`

 ## Versioning